ibm-cloud-docs/vpc/vpn-site-to-site-routes-propagating.md

 # Configuring route propagation for VPN gateways
 {: #advertise-routes-s2s}

 The VPC routing table attribute ***Accepts routes from*** controls whether a routing table accepts routes that are added by a VPN gateway.
-Additionally, if you select **VPN gateway** for this attribute, the VPN gateway propagates routes to this routing table.
+Additionally, if you select **VPN gateway** as the value for this attribute, the VPN gateway propagates routes to this routing table.
 The **Advertise to** switch controls route advertisement to a transit gateway.
 {: shortdesc}

 The following sections explain how to configure route propagation for VPN gateways in IBM Cloud VPC routing tables.